h1376h/MLCourse/ML_Obsidian_Vault/Lectures/1/Quiz/L1_2_Quiz.md

 3. Identifying groups of similar customer profiles from demographic and purchasing data
 4. Reducing the number of features in a high-dimensional gene expression dataset while preserving the most important patterns

+For a detailed explanation of this problem, including learning problem categorization and formulation techniques, see [Question 1: Learning Problem Identification](L1_2_1_explanation.md).

 ## Question 2

 ### Problem Statement